TechPandaPro/slack-wordle-bot/README.md

 First, you will need to [create a Slack app](https://api.slack.com/quickstart#creating).

-There are also some specific configurations required. **Note that a [`slack_manifest.json`](slack_manifest.json) file is included for convenience.** However, if you prefer creating the app manually, you can do so:
+There are also some specific configurations required. **Note that a [`slack_manifest.json`](slack_manifest.json) file is included for convenience.** However, if you prefer to create the app manually, you can do so:

 - Enable [Socket Mode](https://api.slack.com/apis/socket-mode#toggling)
   - This project was built without the expectation of a public HTTP Request URL, and thus the code architecture utilizes Socket Mode.